noramurakozy/noramurakozy.github.io/index.md

 CONCLUSION

 ### Systems
 The nodes in our network have an attribute called "System", which represent the system in which the node belongs to.
-We also want to create the wordclouds for these systems, which are 9 in total, to compare with the communities ones that are going to be create later.
+We also want to create the wordclouds for these systems, which are 9 in total, to compare with the communities ones that are going to be created later.
 We repeat the same operations as before with the TF-IDF wordclouds, so we get the unique words of each system in our network.

 Before creating the wordclouds, we get the names of the systems:
  - Circulatory system